anthonyalberto/mysql_online_migrations/README.md

 end
 `````

+The `with_lock` method will be useful when hitting the caveats of `LOCK=NONE`.
+Please read the 'Caveats' section.

 ### Enable verbose output
 To enable an 'ONLINE MIGRATION' debug statement whenever an online migration is
 run, simply set the `MysqlOnlineMigrations.verbose` module variable to true.